TronFortyTwo/Tux-in-Space/README.md

 # CSpace
-CSpace: the space simulator
+CSpace: the C space's simulator

 This program is a simulator game.
 The program simulates the moving, under the phisic's law, of planets, spaceships, suns, and everything else in the deep space.
 Now have:
 - An extended gerarchic collection of various object types whit different behavior
 - Phisic engine that simulate the gravity force and the impacts between the objects
-- Space Monsters whit IA
+- Space Monster whit IA

 for test/use the program:
 -------------------------